Welcome to the Trams to Newhaven document repository. Here you will find all documents related to building the line to Newhaven.

 To comply we have put the following in place:

 A contact centre has been set up for phone, email and Twitter queries.
-Calls are monitored between 8am - 7pm Monday to Saturday with Twitter and emails monitored 9am - 5pm Monday to Friday.
+Calls are monitored between 8am - 7pm Monday to Friday and 8am - 1pm on Saturday, with Twitter and emails monitored 9am - 5pm Monday to Friday.

 Contact details are on site signage, social media content and project website.
 Contact centre runs a Customer Relationship Management System (Freshwork / Freshdesk) which captures communications with residents and businesses.
 All information is stored in compliance with GDPR rules.
 Our complaints procedure can be viewed here.